eeweeJr/Drone-Pathing-Algorithm/README.md

 # Drone-Pathing-Algorithm
-Java based large coursework practical in java
+Java based large coursework practical in java.
+Produces a pathfinding drone algorithm following a set of orders and map locations, would work for any given area.

 Provided in the zipped file is everything required to run the algorthm following a certain conditions,